san-sei/documents/content/en/pages/pairing/step1.md

 ---
-title: "How to pair your phone with computer?"
+title: "How to pair your smartphone with computer?"
 description: "How to pair with a Windows Computer using Pairing Tool"
 date: 2022-02-22T15:44:51-08:00
 lastmod: 2022-02-22T15:44:51-08:00